Written and published 2017

 Yea, let me step back.

 It was, at the exact center-point (in time) of existence, and I’m itching for something.
 You could say the same about me anytime.
 I always wanted something.
 Carried Desire with me, as if you could see it.
 Shadowing my features.
 As if it were a satchel.
 That I could always methodically produce.
 And ritually fold open.
 To reveal small hidden pockets.
 In this pouch a wandering sole.
 Desperate to be covered by new dust.
 In this netted carrier, a secret gallery.
 Of small folded newsprint snatches.
 In this zippered… thingy, a cache of candies with flavors bordering on nauseating: brewer’s yeast, violet flower, Thai basil, cayenne, salmon skin, bezoar.
 And then, as my friends know.
 You must add to this truckload of anomie.
-A think laminate of fatigue.
+A thick laminate of fatigue.
 And not actually fatigue.
 But Fatigue.
 Fatigue.
 With.
 It.
 All.

 … With immersion in the electronic economy of sharing ourselves.
 Of building reputation and relationship.
 Of being immersed in pictures of weddings, job changes, new houses, family reunions, restaurant dishes, painted toes facing the remains of a deck chair and inevitably the ocean.
 Inevitably perfect and posed.
 Completely composed.
 Absent any signs of drunkenness, of sneezes, of surreptitious farts, of lies, of ill-feeling, of moments resenting, of snores, of slight shoves, of whispered threats, of abandonment complaints, of lame excuses.
 They stand encasing us in cybernetic amber.
 Finally designed, defined, your reputation always safe.
 In its perfection.
 In its simulated perfection.
 Airbrushed by algorithms, smoothed by semantic analysis, and reduced to the red.
 And not the blue.
 Buttons of sentiment.
 We waver ever so slightly in this eternal fountain of pixels.